immich-app/immich/cli/README.md

 - Sidecar should check both .jpg.xmp and .xmp
 - Sidecar check could be case-insensitive
-- Create albums
 - Use the SDK for all api calls.
 We currently use raw axos http calls
-- Use list of supported files from server vi api
+- Use list of supported files from server via api

 # For developers